 E. Notices.
-Any notice, request, instruction or other document to be given hereunder to either party by the other shall be in writing and delivered personally or sent by recognized overnight courier, receipt confirmed or sent by certified or registered mail, postage prepaid, as follows, and shall be conclusively deemed to have been received and be effective on the day on which personally delivered or, if sent by certified or registered mail, three (3) days after the day on which mailed or, if sent by overnight courier, on the day after delivered to such courier.
+Any notice, request, instruction or other document to be given hereunder to either party by the other shall be in writing and delivered personally or sent by recognized overnight courier, receipt confirmed or sent by certified or registered mail, postage prepaid, as follows, and shall be conclusively deemed to have been received and be effective on the day on which personally delivered or, if sent by deemed to registered mail, three (3) days after the day on which mailed on if sent by overnight courier, on the day after delivered to such courier.

-- 1) Municipality: Mayor

-City of Fall River

-One Government Center

-Fall River, MA 02722
+1) Municipality; Mayor City of Fall River One Government Center Fall River, MA 02722

-- 2) Sponsor: Hyde Development LLC

-c/o Kenenth Mollicone

-1500 Vine Street
+2) Sponson Hyde Development LLC c/o Kenenth Mollicone 1500 Vine Street Somerset, Massachusetts

-Somerset, Massachusetts

-- 3) Copy to DHCD: All such notices shall be copied to DHCD at:
+3) Copy to DHCD: All such notices shall be copied to DHCD at: